Micholms/Graphormer_IR_user_friendly/README.md

 It is possible to train a model from scratch, but the authors of Graphormer-IR made their best trained splits available online at Zenodo (https://github.com/HopkinsLaboratory/Graphormer-IR).
 Information of model training, architecture etc can be found there.

-There exist interactive scripts enabling fine-tuning, evaulation and prediction.
+There exist interactive scripts enabling fine-tuning, evaluation and prediction.

 **Fine-tuning:**